hugochang1/Tutorial/Spec/Vehicle/ISO26262/readme.md

 #### ISO 26262 - Software Level of Functional Safety
 - https://www.youtube.com/watch?v=bGarXE_EaLk
-- which strategy leads to error-free software?
-  - SW erros are defined to be systematic faults
-    - incomplete tests
-    - wrong assumptions
+- ![image](https://github.com/hugochang1/Tutorial/assets/6143237/139bb2e1-fdae-4a93-9a8b-b0583430fc44)
+- Point 1: Safety of vehicles depends more and more on error-free SW
-    - imcomplete specifications
+  - incomplete tests, wrong assumptions, imcomplete specifications
-  - Software faults must be avoided through systematic development
+- Point 2: SW faults must be avoided through systematic development
-  - the occurrence of faults must be countered by mechanisms for fault tolerance
+- Point 3: the occurrence of faults must be countered by mechanisms for fault tolerance
   - checksums for messages or memory areas
   - checks on permissible value ranges when entering a SW function
   - SW that runs on safety microcontrollers and is used to monitor whether the actual application SW is still running correctly on another microcontroller
-- ![image](https://github.com/hugochang1/Tutorial/assets/6143237/139bb2e1-fdae-4a93-9a8b-b0583430fc44)
-- General topics for SW development
+    - such SW must bring the entire system and vehicle into a previously defined safe state when errors are detected
+- Point 4: functional safety requires the SW development process to be adapted to the content and requirements of ISO 26262
   - Sutiable SW development process
   - Suitable SW development environment
-  - Modeling and coding guidelines (MISRA rules)
+  - Modeling and coding guidelines
+    - MISRA rules: Unambiguous, Comprehensible, Enforce low complexity
   - Functional safety with agile approaches and continous integration
     - Oberve documentation
     - Proceed with process rigour for releasing safety-related work products
   - Configuration and calibration data must be developed like SW itself
   - Interface with cybersecurity
     - Thread analysis and risk assessments
-- Technical safety requirements must be detailed down to quality SW safety requirements
+- Point 5: technical FS requirements must be detailed down to quality SW safety ones
-- Specify SW FS requirements
   - SW self-test and monitoring functions for operating system, basic & application software
   - detection, indication and control of faults of safety-related HW
   - Achieving and maintaining safe state or degraded state
   - fault tolerance
   - performance
-    - how often test algorithms run and how quickly error reactions is implemented at runtime?
+    - how often must test algorithms run and how quickly must error reactions be implemented at runtime?
   - Refine interface between HW and SW
-- SW architecture
+- Point 6: the SW architecture must implement all functional requirements as well as safety mechanisms
   - implement all functional requirements as well as safety mechanisms
     - Automotive SPICE SWE.2
   - Perform safety analysis
     - dependent failures
     - freedom from interference in cases of different ASILs
     - timing, memory, messages
-- Safety analysis must be performed to understand the dependencies between SW components and validate the SW design
+- Point 7: safety analysis must be performed to understand the dependencies between SW components and validate the SW design
-- SW unit design and implementation
-  - Automotive SPICE SWE.3
   - Pattern for model-based development if applied
   - Observe guidelines
 - Point 8: SW integration and tests must be specified in terms of methodology and carried out successfully